rosaaldama278/tingaldama/_posts/2022-12-05-Perceptron-and-Kernelization.md

 $ \phi(\mathbf{x_i})^T \phi(\mathbf{x_j})$

-This is the inner product of samples x_i and x_j mapped to the feature space.
+This is the inner product of samples xi and xj mapped to the feature space.
 Since the dimensionality of the feature space can be very high, or even infinite, directly computing it is often difficult.
 To overcome this obstacle, we can imagine a function:

 $$
 \kappa(\mathbf{x_i}, \mathbf{x_j}) = \langle \phi(\mathbf{x_i}), \phi(\mathbf{x_j}) \rangle = \phi(\mathbf{x_i})^T \phi(\mathbf{x_j})